 - Shoulder external rotation, shoulder flexion, and thoracic extension, really seem to reduce as golfers get older, compared to other movements.
 Please take note of this and put some exercises into your routine that promote mobility & stability in the thoracic spine and scapula, as these are the foundation for sound shoulder mechanics.
 Thoracic extensions on a foam roller, relaxed hanging from a pull up bar, and wall slides with external rotation are some exercises I like to use.

 I hope this article gave you some more understanding of how learning about your body, and then working on it’s limitations might be beneficial for your golf game.
-If you are interested in having a TPI Movement Screen done via Skype, finding out your own body-swing connection, and receiving a free 4 week program via the Fit For Golf App to work on it, please e-mail firstname.lastname@example.org
+If you are interested in having a TPI Movement Screen done via Skype, finding out your own body-swing connection, and getting started on your golf fitness journey, please e-mail firstname.lastname@example.org